ryeash/doctor/README.md

 ### Scoping
 These are the built-in scopes supported:
-- @Prototype : no instance is cached, for each request for the type a new instance is created
+- @Prototype : each all to Provider.get() creates a new instance
 - @Singleton : one and only one instance is created per jvm
 - @ThreadLocal : one instance is created per thread
 - @Cached : an instance is created and shared for a configurable length of time